 - However, the strongest protection against infection/transmission and severe illness is through vaccination with all currently eligible doses.
-As of March 2022, this is a primary series plus a booster dose for the general population aged 12 and up.
-Employers are encouraged to update workplace vaccination policies accordingly. - Methods of providing such proof may include a vaccination receipt (printed or electronic i.e., from the Government of Ontario's website)1 - Written proof of a medical exemption, provided by a licensed physician or nurse practitioner that sets out a documented medical reason for not being fully vaccinated against COVID-19, and the effective time-period for the medical reason.
+Employers are encouraged to update workplace vaccination policies accordingly. - Methods of providing such proof if required may include a vaccination receipt (printed or electronic i.e., from the Government of Ontario's website). - Written proof of a medical exemption, provided by a licensed physician or nurse practitioner that sets out a documented medical reason for not being fully vaccinated against COVID-19, and the effective time-period for the medical reason.
 This can be also demonstrated through the Government of Ontario's proof of vaccination system. - A signed written declaration from a person who is not able to obtain a COVID-19 vaccine for a reason related to a protected ground under the Ontario Human Rights Code, including a description of the need for protection and accommodation. - Depending on the workplace risk of transmission and severe illness, it may be reasonable to accept a declaration on broader grounds.